How to Help Your Dog Heal from Bee Stings & Insect Bites

 We've all seen, and probably chuckled at, the photos: Regretful pups sitting with inflamed snouts after investigating a bee a little too closely.

-But the effects of bee stings and other pests—wasps, fire ants, mosquitos, fleas and ticks—can be serious.
+But the effects of bee stings and other pests—wasps, fire ants, mosquitos, fleas, and ticks—can be serious.
 Just like us, a dog stung by a bee will be in some pain.

-After Your Dog Is Stung or Bitten
+What to Do After Your Dog Is Stung by a Bee or Bitten by an Insect

-Reactions to insect bites and stings can range from slight swelling and pain to anaphylaxis, a sudden, severe allergic reaction that can be fatal if not treated immediately.
+Reactions to insect bites and bee stings can range from slight swelling and pain to anaphylaxis, a sudden, severe allergic reaction that can be fatal if not treated immediately.
 Mosquito bites can transmit heartworm disease.
 Tick-borne diseases include Lyme disease and ehrlichiosis (a bacterial illness with flulike symptoms).
 Fleas can pass on tapeworms.

 If a bee stings your dog, brush the stinger out of his skin using the edge of your fingernail, a credit card, or a butter knife.
 Don't grasp the stinger with tweezers; doing so may release more venom into the wound.